deatrich/linux-home-server/git-server.md

 running your own server.

 Here we look at installing and configuring a Git service.
-We will also install *gitweb* so that we have a web interface for browing the git repositories.
+We will also install *gitweb* so that we have a web interface for browsing the git repositories.
 It will not be as funky as *github*, but it will still be useful.